Nerdabilly/singing-skelly/README.md

 This is what ties it all together - each sequence will start by telling Skelly what vocal track to play.
 Again, make sure you have the **Advanced** Light-O-Rama license for this - you won't have the ability to use Windows system commands if you don't.

-To add the command to your LOR sequence, open a sequence in the Light-O-Rama sequencer software and go to Sequence -> Windows command.
+To add the command to your LOR sequence, open a sequence in the Light-O-Rama sequencer software and click on **Sequence**, then  **Windows Command**.

 From there, you can select the `.cmd` file to start communicating with Skelly.
 There's an example in the `commands` folder.